-Whether you’re looking for general guidelines for packing day-to-day shipments or specific guidelines for specialty items, you’ll find it here.
+Whether you’re looking for general guidelines for packing day-to-day shipments or specific guidelines for specialty items, you can find them here.
 Please note that GoGo Xpress customers must strictly follow the terms and conditions implemented.
 Refer to ANNEX 4 Cargo Restrictions, Prohibited Goods, and Packaging Policy.

 Product Grouping Overview and General Guidelines